 Garden of Life also makes a product called Fungal Defense™ that is specifically designed to treat yeast/fungus conditions.
 It contains two enzymes (protease and cellulose) capable of literally digesting candida cell walls.
 The formula also includes two of the most potent anti-fungal, anti-bacterial, anti-viral and anti-parasitic substances found in nature—wild oregano and olive leaf extract (their fungicidal components work synergistically to help eliminate yeast and fungus on contact).
 It’s further enhanced with garlic extract, known as Russian penicillin and nature’s premier antibiotic—and it doesn’t destroy friendly bacteria along with the bad.
 Yucca juice, a potent blood purifier that produces surfactants which help break down the lipid envelope that coats fungi and yeasts, is also in the list of ingredients, so the formula is very comprehensive as far as candida is concerned.
 I’ve used it a number of times over the years myself.
-By the way, Primal Defense and Fungal Defense are available at great discount prices from iHerb.com (if you are a new customer, use code CJG192 and get $10 off and free shipping on orders of $40 or more, and an extra 5% off over $60).
+By the way, Primal Defense and Fungal Defense are available at great discount prices from iHerb.com (if you are a new customer, use code CJG192 and get $5 off and free shipping on orders of $20 or more, an extra 5% off over $60 and earn loyalty points!).

 For more information on candida, you can go to places such as www.thecandidayeastanswer.com (if you scroll down just over halfway on the page you’ll notice on the right where they offer a free download of a book on candida).
 Although, remember that when a site has products and services to sell, the information they offer is often biased toward what they carry.